 - To comply with the law regarding data sharing

 - To ensure financial stability

-The lawful bases for processing personal data are set out in Article 6 of the General Data Protection Regulation.
+The lawful bases for processing personal data are set out in Article 6 of the UK General Data Protection Regulation.
 The school processed such data because we have:

 (6a) Consent: parents have given clear consent for us to process their (and their child’s) personal data for the purposes indicated above.

 (6c) A Legal obligation: the processing is necessary for us to comply with the law (e.g. we are required by law to submit certain teacher assessment information and to safeguard pupils’ welfare by sharing information with other agencies).